Sambhav10/Data_Analyst_Portfolio/SQL/Laliga_Analysis/Laliga_Analysis.md

 5. best  / worse home  records
 6. best / worse away records
 7. Most goal scored vs conceded across seasons
 8. Which  team is perfoming better overall ?
 -- We are gonna compare this with the following metrics
 	 -- goal scored
         -- goal conceded
-		-- xg  -  means how many chances your team is getting to score a goal -- xga  - means how many chances your opponent is getting to score a goal against your team
+	-- xg  -  means how many chances your team is getting to score a goal
+        -- xga - means how many chances your opponent is getting to score a goal against your team

-    --   Idea behind this is
+    --   Idea
-     --  if avg of goal scored is greater than the average of xg( chance created ) and -- if avg of goal conceded is less than average of xga(chanced conceded) then we can -- that they are overpoforming
+     --  if avg of goal scored is greater than the average of xg( chance created ) and
+      -- if avg of goal conceded is less than average of xga(chanced conceded) then we know they are overpoforming

 **Tools Used**